 4. Insider Threats

 Insider threats continue to infect organizations of all sizes.
-Experts estimate that insider threats are behind roughly 50 percent of data breaches, according to McKinsey & Company.
+According to Verizon's 2024 Data Breach Investigations Report, 68% of data breaches involve a human element.
 Such incidents are usually driven by financial gain or negligence.

 Though the thought process behind insider threats is gaining popularity within organizations, enterprises may not always be proactive as the majority of network security defenses are configured to protect from external threats.